Zormaster/slackbot/README.md

 Before using this app, ensure that you have the following:

+- A Slack app enabled with necessary permissions in your Slack workspace.
+You can configure your Slack app at https://api.slack.com/apps/.
 - Python 3.x installed on your machine.
 - The required Python libraries installed.
 You can install them using `pip`:
   - slack_bolt